sphinx-doc/alabaster/README.rst

   the patch.
 * #41: Update the Github buttons to use a newer linked image & change the link to their docs.
 Thanks to Tomi Hukkalainen.
+* #45 (via #46) Tweak styling of nested bullet lists to prevent an issue where they all collapse to the same indent level when viewed on smaller display sizes.
+Thanks to Bram Geron for catch & patch, and to Jochen Kupperschmidt for review/discussion.

 .. _Codecov: https://codecov.io